Flutterando/dartion/README.md

 When running Dartion, we have a structure based on RESTful while the data persists in a JSON file in the folder.

 ```
 GET    /products                     -> Get all products
+GET    /products?page=1&limit=10     -> Get all paginated products
 GET    /products/1                   -> Get one product
 POST   /products                     -> Add more one product
 PUT    /products/1                   -> Edit one product
 PATCH  /products/1                   -> Edit one product
 DELETE /products/1                   -> Delete one product
 ```

 POST, PUT and PATH requests must have **body** as JSON.
 It is not necessary to pass the ID as it is always auto incremented.